The Perfect Polished Edge for Your Woodland Path

 -

-Crisp Variegation: Features dark, matte-green, lance-shaped leaves neatly outlined by a thin, brilliant white margin that remains vivid all season.
+Crisp Variegation: Dark, matte-green lance-shaped leaves are neatly outlined by a thin, brilliant white margin that remains vivid all season.

 -